MaxMcIntyre/Year3-Notes/cs355/cs355-notes.md

     * Removal: to destroy the watermark, high values needed to be added to all frequencies.
 This affects the visual quality severely, and such attacks can be easily detected
     * Filtering: it survives low-pass filtering
 * Jitter attack:
-    * The basic idea is to change the locations of embeded watermarks so that they cannot be recovered
+    * The basic idea is to change the locations of embedded watermarks so that they cannot be recovered
     * Split the audio/image into a number of small chunks
     * Duplicate or delete data points at random
     * Imperceptible in images